-Tikkurila Muuri, a paint for fireplaces, firewalls, and similar interior wall surfaces exposed to higher-than-normal temperatures.
-Available in white or tinted to 8 popular colours, Tikkurila Muuri is resistant to dry heat up to 300℃ (white, untinted only) or 180℃ (tinted colours) and doesn't require a separate primer.
-See further below for...
+A breathable, heat-resistant paint which is ideal for fireplaces.
+Available in white or tinted to 8 popular colours.
+Resistant to dry heat up to 300℃ (white, untinted only) or 180℃ (tinted colours) and Inorganic silicate paint for interior use with excellent heat-resistance Does not require a separate primer Suitable for use on concrete,...

 Your fireplace surround will be the centrepiece of the room, but it doesn't have to stay exactly the same colour as when you first moved into your home.
 Stoves and open fires are messy by nature and will mark the surrounding wall with dirt and soot deposits.
 Repaint your fireplace surround to match your existing decor and interior design - or contrast to make it really stand out.

 With a correctly installed stove, the walls around it shouldn't be reaching temperatures more than a standard radiator (approx. 60°C) and therefore a durable interior paint should be suitable.
 For active fireplaces you may need a heat-resistant paint, especially on brick and stone.

 Laying down sheets around the area will catch any dirt, soot, and ash deposits as you clean the surface prior to painting, protecting your carpets or wood floors.
 Mask areas with tape that you don't want to be painted, and then prepare the surface of your fire surround depending on the substrate:

 Clean the area down with detergents and degreasers to remove contaminants - these can cause issue with paints not adhering correctly to the surface, peeling off over time.
 Holes and damage should be filled with an appropriate filler and left to dry.

 Lightly sanding the surface removes loose and flaking materials such as previous paint layers or damaged wood.
 This provides a sound and smooth surface for the paint to adhere to.